Now Hiring: Coordination of Care Specialist

 - Assist with the creation of reports and evaluation of program outcomes.

-- Experience working in solidarity with people from low-income homes and/or racially diverse backgrounds in a culturally competent manner.
+- Experience working with people from low-income homes and/or racially diverse backgrounds in a culturally responsive manner.

 - Familiarity working with individuals experiencing homelessness and/or returning from incarceration.